 An engaging browsing or shopping experience is just the way to captivate users.
 When they encounter engaging online experiences, consumers spend more time and energy on a given website, giving these businesses an edge over their competitors.

 One way to create an engaging and captivating shopping experience is with scripted eCommerce chatbots.
-They can collect questions and feedback, provide website navigation assistance, resolve simple support requests, give order and pricing information, and connect customers to appropriate human support agents.
+They can collect questions and customer feedback, provide website navigation assistance, resolve simple support requests, give order and pricing information, and connect customers to appropriate human support agents.
+This strategy enhances the customer experience and supports the creation of a customer community.

 Personalized content makes consumers feel valued and special, as opposed to just another face in the crowd.
 In fact, according to Epsilon Marketing, 80% of customers are more inclined to do business with companies that provide personalized experiences.
 This preference is particularly strong among millennial and Gen Z consumers, who express a bigger desire for customized content compared to other generations.